Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 #### Relationships
 Taranis was allied with Belenus, held enmity with Re, and was opposed by Mannan.

+#### Blessing
+In legend, the blessing of an item by Taranis allowed its wielder to slightly overcome a creature's resistance to magic.

 ### __Relations between Intermediate Deities__
-Much like the deities of the octagram, the interactions between gods takes a rational shape:
+Much like the deities of the Octagram, the interactions between intermediate gods takes a rational shape:
 ![Interactions](images/sabrael_gods.png)

 Key: